 Jones J. Winter’s concept of moist wound healing: a review of the evidence and impact on clinical practice.
-Journal of wound care.
+J Wound Care.
 2005;14(6):273–6.

 Sagray BA, Lalani S, Mehan V. An alternative coverage for split thickness skin graft donor site wounds.
-The Journal of Foot and Ankle Surgery.
+J Foot Ankle Surg.
 2011;50(3):369–71.

 Bryan J. Moist wound healing: a concept that changed our practice.
-Journal of wound care.
+J Wound Care.
 2004;13(6):227–8.

-Bishop S, Walker M, Rogers A, Chen W. Importance of moisture balance at the wound-dressing interface.
-Journal of wound care.
+Bishop S, Walker M, Rogers A, et al. Importance of moisture balance at the wound-dressing interface.
+J Wound Care.
 2003;12(4):125–8.

-Rakel BA, Bermel MA, Abbott LI, Baumler SK, Burger MR, Dawson CJ, et al. Split-thickness skin graft donor site care: a quantitative synthesis of the research.
-Applied Nursing Research.
+Rakel BA, Bermel MA, Abbott LI, Baumler SK, et al. Split-thickness skin graft donor site care: a quantitative synthesis of the research.
+App Nurs Res.
 1998;11(4):174–82.

 Atiyeh B, Masellis A, Conte C. Optimizing burn treatment in developing low-and middle-income countries with limited health care resources (part 2).
 Ann Burns Fire Disasters.
 2009;22(4):189-95.